MS 101: Multiple Sclerosis Facts and Myths

 Myth #3: There is one solution that works for everyone.

 Fact: MS affects everyone differently, and there is no one answer that works for all.
-We encourage you to speak with your health care provider as he or she can provide you with the best advice.
+We encourage you to speak with your healthcare provider, as he or she can provide you with the best advice.

 Myth #4: There’s an MS-specific diet.

 Fact: There is no special “MS diet.”
 However, eating a healthy, well-balanced diet is important for everyone, and we have six tips that could help with making healthy choices.
-We also recommend speaking with a health care provider or dietitian if you have specific questions.
+We also recommend speaking with a healthcare provider or dietitian if you have specific questions.

 Myth #5: There is a cure for MS.

 Fact: While there isn’t a cure for MS, beginning an approved therapy is an important step in managing the disease.
-We encourage you to speak with your health care team about therapy options.